-We emphasise that being vertex-surjective is a different condition than being edge-surjective.
-A homomorphism from a graph G to a graph H is called edgesurjective or a compaction if for any edge $xy \in E_H$ with $x \neq y$ there exists an edge $uv \in E_G$ with f(u) = x and f(v) = y.
+We emphasize that we are considering vertex-surjectivity and that being vertex-surjective is a different condition than being edge-surjective.
+A homomorphism from a graph G to a graph H is called edge-surjective or a compaction if for any edge $xy \in E_H$ with $x \neq y$ there exists an edge $uv \in E_G$ with f(u) = x and f(v) = y.
 Note that the edge-surjectivity condition does not hold for any self-loops $xx \in E_H$.
 If f is a compaction from G to H, we say that G compacts to H. The corresponding decision problem is known as the H-COMPACTION problem.
 A full classification of this problem is still wide open.
-However partial results are known, for example when H is a reflexive cycle, an irreflexive cycle, or a graph on at most four vertices [15-17], or when G is restricted to some special graph class [18].
-Vikas also showed that whenever H-RETRACTION is polynomial-time solvable, then so is H-COMPACTION [16].
+However partial results are known, for example when H is a reflexive cycle, an irreflexive cycle, or a graph on at most four vertices [19, 21, 22], or when G is restricted to some special graph class [18].
+Vikas also showed that whenever H-RETRACTION is polynomial-time solvable, then so is H-COMPACTION [21].
 Whether the reverse implication holds is not known.
 A complete complexity classification of SURJECTIVE H-COLOURING is also still open.
 Below we survey the known results.

-We first consider irreflexive target graphs H. The SURJECTIVE H-COLOURING problem is NP-complete for every such graph H if H is non-bipartite, as observed by Golovach et al. [10].
+We first consider irreflexive target graphs H. The SURJECTIVE H-COLOURING problem is NP-complete for every such graph H if H is non-bipartite, as observed by Golovach et al. [12].
 The straightforward reduction is from the corresponding H-COLOURING problem, which is NP-complete due to the aforementioned Hell-Nešetřil dichotomy theorem.
-However, the complexity classifications of H-COLOURING and SURJECTIVE H-COLOURING do not coincide: there exist bipartite graphs H for which SURJECTIVE H-COLOURING is NP-complete, for instance when H is the graph obtained from a 6-vertex cycle to each of which vertices we add a path of length 3 [1].
+However, the complexity classifications of H-COLOURING and SURJECTIVE H-COLOURING do not coincide: there exist bipartite graphs H for which SURJECTIVE H-COLOURING is NP-complete, for instance when H is the graph obtained from a 6-vertex cycle to each of which vertices we add a path of length 3 [1], or when H is the 6-vertex cycle itself [20].

 We now consider target graphs with at least one reflexive vertex.
 Unlike the H-COLOURING problem, the presence of a reflexive vertex does not make the SURJECTIVE H-COLOURING problem trivial to solve.
 We call a connected graph loop-connected if all its reflexive vertices induce a connected subgraph.
-Golovach, Paulusma and Song [10] showed that if H is a tree (in this context, a connected graph with no cycles of length at least 3) then SURJECTIVE H-COLOURING is polynomial-time solvable if H is loop-connected and NP-complete otherwise.
-As such the following question is natural:
+Golovach, Paulusma and